Matsalak-Viktoria/Matsalak-Viktoria/README.md

 ## Hi there 👋

+Junior Data Scientist with a solid foundation in machine learning and data analysis.

+Graduate of the DAN.IT Data Science program with hands-on experience gained through academic projects and Kaggle competitions.

+Skilled in data preprocessing, feature engineering, and model evaluation using Python and common data science libraries.

+Analytical thinker with a research mindset, focused on understanding data and improving model performance.

 <!--
 **Matsalak-Viktoria/Matsalak-Viktoria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.